-We are in the midst of the most challenging time in the history of the fashion industry, as seen by the numerous problems that the pandemic has brought to light.
+We are now in the midst of the most challenging time in the history of the fashion industry, as seen by the numerous problems that the pandemic has brought to light.
 Brands, retailers, governments, and consumers are now addressing the fashion industry's many ethical, social, and environmental challenges, which have been overlooked for decades.
-Among these, the overproduction problem is without a doubt the most serious problem that the industry has faced in the last decades with the rise of fast fashion, and it is the root of many other issues.
+Among these, the overproduction problem is without a doubt the most serious challenge that the industry has faced in the last few decades with the rise of fast fashion, and it is the root of many other issues.

 At PlatformE we are committed to making a positive and lasting impact in the world by helping fashion brands and retailers tackle the overproduction problem.
 Our mission is to drastically reduce overproduction and waste in the Fashion industry.
 It’s a worthy goal that will only become more of a focus for the industry moving forward.